Anisotropic MagnetoMemristance: Methods

 \subsection{Sketch of the theoretical derivations}

-We provide a sketch of the proof of the main formulae provided in the paper, in particular eqns. (\ref{eq:memlike})-(\ref{eq:aux}).
-The full derivations are provided in the Supplementary Material.
-The two key equations are the LLG equation:
+We provide a sketch of the proof of the main formulae provided in the paper, in particular eqns. (\ref{eq:memlike})-(\ref{eq:aux}). {The full derivations are provided in Supplementary Note 1 of the Supplementary Material.} The key equation which we use as a starting point is the Landau-Lifschitz-Gilbert equation:

 and the AMR correction to the electric field

 The voltage drop along a certain path is given by

 Substituting eqn. (\ref{eq:amr2}) in eqn. (\ref{eq:efield}) one obtains the voltage in terms of the magnetization.